The 15 Best '80s Comedies Ranked

 4. Big

-Before we get into "Big," it's probably an appropriate time to address the elephant in the room: Yes, it is unfortunate that the grown lady has relations with the preteen boy.
+Before we get into "Big," it's probably an appropriate time to address the elephant in the room: Yes, it is unfortunate that the grown lady has relations with the young boy.
 But like so many '80s comedies, it's probably best to set the creep factor aside and just enjoy "Big" for what it is.

 When Josh Baskin makes an easily misinterpreted wish to be big, he wakes up the following morning not, perhaps, a few inches taller, but as a full grown man in his early 30s.
 Tom Hanks has been America's dad for so long now that it's easy to forget how genuinely funny he was during his '80s comedy phase.
 He charmingly captures the spirit of a 13-year-old boy in the body of an adult, but also gives Josh the opportunity to mature in the face of the adult responsibilities he assumes.
-Lovingly directed by the always magnificent Penny Marshall, "Big" is an absolute delight; anyone who gets so hung up on the (admittedly weird) sex thing that they can't enjoy this sweet little comedy is, frankly, joyless.
+Lovingly directed by the always magnificent Penny Marshall, "Big" is an absolute delight; anyone who gets so hung up on the (admittedly weird) intimate thing that they can't enjoy this sweet little comedy is, frankly, joyless.

 3. When Harry Met Sally

-"Can men and women be friends without sex getting in the way?"
-That's the question that "When Harry Met Sally" supposedly asks, but that's not really what the film is about.
-Instead, "When Harry Met Sally" is a very sweet, very funny exploration of how friendship can serve as the greatest of all foundations for a romantic relationship, as evinced by the decades-long bond that develops between Harry (Billy Crystal) and Sally (Meg Ryan).
+"When Harry Met Sally" is a very sweet, very funny exploration of how friendship can serve as the greatest of all foundations for a romantic relationship, as evinced by the decades-long bond that develops between Harry (Billy Crystal) and Sally (Meg Ryan).
 The two spend years dancing around the idea of a relationship, both clearly adoring each other, but never quite in sync with one another — until, somehow, everything aligns.

 Crystal and Ryan have amazing chemistry together, and somehow both of their respective shticks are softened by one another's presence.
 But all of this is to ignore the most winning element of the film, which is the secondary relationship between Bruno Kirby and Carrie Fisher, a perfect couple who steal the scene every single time they're on camera.